dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Life

 The goddess Vid is the bringer of life to the universe.
 She is depicted as a graceful yet faceless human man with long, flowing blue hair and the body of a glowing star, and her holy symbol, similarly, is that of a blue and white star with 10 long, thin points.
 A wielder of Life magic can heal damage and sickness, provide resistance against damage, provide sustenance, and create magical shields and barriers to protect life.

-Its diametric magic is Death.
+Its diametric magic field is Death.

 ##### Limitations